Anonymous23984902384/how-to-compare-adversarial-robustness-of-classifiers-from-a-global-perspective/README.md

 ## What is in this repository?
-+ The code to calculate robustness curves for a chosen model and dataset
++ A python module to calculate robustness curves for arbitrary models and datasets
 + The code to reproduce all experiments (with figures) from the paper, including the following:
-  + experiments on inter and intra class distances for different datasets and norms
+  + 2 experiments on inter class distances for different datasets and norms
-  + experiments on robustness curves for different models and datasets
+  + 5 experiments on robustness curves for different models and datasets

 ## Main idea of the paper
 <p align="center"><img src="images/readme_gif.gif" width="500"></p>